Jerry Joseph: Stockholm Syndrome

-Joseph began to use the Stockholm Syndrome moniker for a tour of Europe with Dave Schools in 2003.
+Joseph began to use the Stockholm Syndrome moniker for a tour of Europe with Widespread Panic bassist Dave Schools in 2003.

-The band later morphed into a 5-piece with Widespread Panic bassist Dave Schools, guitarist Eric McFadden, and Ingram.
+The band later morphed into a five-piece with Schools, guitarist Eric McFadden, and Ingram.
 They recorded Holy Happy Hour at the famed Compass Point Studios with producer Terry Manning.
 The album featured mostly new compositions, along with a cover of the Climax Blues Band's Couldn't Get It Right.

 Stockholm Syndrome toured in 2004 to support the album, while Schools' primary gig was on hiatus.
 Stockholm Syndrome reformed in 2010 with Gov't Mule keyboardist Danny Louis replacing Dzuik, and recorded Live at Streetlight Records during a tour stop in California, and also Apollo in 2011.

 Songwriting

 Joseph is noted for his songwriting and the depth of his "creative, cathartic" lyrics.
 Widespread Panic has covered seven of Joseph's songs on record, and several others live.

-"Climb to Safety" has appeared on the 'Til the Medicine Takes, Live in the Classic City, Colorado Springs 1998, Wood and Choice Cuts: The Capricorn Years 1991-1999 albums.
+"Climb To Safety" has appeared on the 'Til the Medicine Takes, Live in the Classic City, Colorado Springs 1998, Wood and Choice Cuts: The Capricorn Years 1991-1999 albums.

 His song "North" (co-written with Woody Harrelson) was featured in the movie The Earth Will Swallow You and later on the studio album Dirty Side Down and archival release Wilmington, DE 2001.